Dimitri-Sumin/government-ai-pipeline-case-study/README.md

 The focus is institutional feasibility rather than market demand or predictive modeling.

----

 ## Objective

 What institutional conditions are necessary for a country to reach strategic commitment in national-level AI programs?

 To design a rule-based analytical framework that evaluates country-level AI readiness and supports prioritization of opportunities in a government AI pipeline.

----

 ## Country Priority Distribution

 ![Priority Summary](priority_summary.png)

-The distribution is heavily skewed toward the Low priority segment (~84%), indicating a structurally unbalanced pipeline and potential inefficiencies in targeting and qualification.
+The distribution is heavily skewed toward the Low priority segment:

----
+- 77 countries (~84%) fall into Low Priority
+- 9 countries are classified as Nurture
+- 4 countries reach Focus
+- 2 countries are Delayed

+This indicates a structurally imbalanced pipeline where most countries do not meet the institutional conditions required for progression.

 ## Conceptual Framework